 When choosing chatting software, pay attention to their customization options in the first place.
 I mean you’d probably want your live chat button and the whole widget to look like an integral part of your website.
 To do so, you would have to change it dramatically – from its color and position on a website to custom images and proactive greetings.
 But more on this later.

-Pricing: free — $17 per agent per month (if billed annually)
+Pricing: free — $12 per team member per month (if billed annually)

 HelpCrunch is an all-in-one customer support solution that offers a modern and fully customizable live chat widget among many other things.
 To my very subjective and biased taste, it’s one of the best looking chat buttons — slick and modern and is not overloaded with redundant elements.